-From Green City, head north on Highway 129 for 1.75 miles.
-At this point Highway 129 makes a sharp turn to the west.
-Instead of heading west, head north on Hedge Drive (gravel) for two miles to the area parking lot on the right (east) side of the road.
-A map and compass are recommended to explore this area.
-Hunting is permitted.
+To visit Dark Hollow Natural Area, take Highway 129 north from Green City for 1.75 miles, where Highway 129 makes a sharp turn to the west.
+Instead of heading west, head north on Hedge Drive (gravel) for 2 miles to the area parking lot on the right (east) side of the road.
+The area is accessible by a maintained field road that divides the area running east to west.

 Art Director - Cliff White